grzegorz914/homebridge-openwebif-tv/README.md

 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Limitations
-* Due to HomeKit app limitation max. services for 1 accessory is 100.
-Over this value HomeKit app will no response.
-As services in this accessory are, (1.information service, 2.speaker service, 3.lightbulb service, 4.television service and inputs service 5-100(where every input = 1 service)).
-If all services are enabled possible inputs to use is 96.
+* Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
+Acessories containing services above this value in the HomeKit app will not respond.
+* If all services are enabled possible inputs to use is 95.
+The services in this accessory are:
+  * Information service.
+  * Speaker service.
+  * Lightbulb service.
+  * Fan service
+  * Television service.
+  * Inputs service which may range from 6 to 100 as each input is 1 service.
+  * Buttons service which may range from 6 to 100 as each input is 1 service.

 ## Whats new:
 https://github.com/grzegorz914/homebridge-openwebif-tv/blob/master/CHANGELOG.md